 The exact guidelines for artwork submissions can be found on the Congressional Art Competition website.
 The Student Release Form can be found here.
 Any other questions that you may have can be answered by calling my Jackson District Office at 517-780-9075 or emailing Kris.Zrinyi@mail.house.gov.

 The size of the artwork should not exceed 26” high x 26” wide x 4" deep, including the frame.
-Please note that this size requirement is different from previous years.
-Entries should be photographed and emailed with a copy of the 2017 Student Release form to Leeann.Yamakawa@mail.house.gov by midnight on Wednesday, May 3, 2017.
+Entries should be photographed and emailed with a typed copy of the 2021 Student Release form to Kris.Zrinyi@mail.house.gov by midnight on Monday, April 26, 2021.
 We cannot accept any submissions after the deadline.
 All students submitting artwork to the competition will receive a participation certificate.
 Good luck!

-Last year’s winning piece of artwork, entitled “Salvador Dali,” was created by Carter Gough of Grand Ledge High School.
+The 2020 winning piece of artwork, entitled “Jaws of Toronto,” was created by Lauren Illi of Western High School in Parma.